Chief Scout (The Scout Association)

-The Scout Association's Chief Scout is the head of its youth programmes.
-The role is now merely a nominal and titular ceremonial figurehead.
-The association's present Chief Scout is the British adventurer and TV presenter Bear Grylls.
+The Chief Scout is the nominal head of the Scout Association's youth programmes.
+Appointed for a five-year tenure, the position is now non-executive, typically held by a well-known public figure who serves as a role model for young members of the Scout Movement.
+Since September 2024, the Chief Scout has been the British adventurer and TV presenter Dwayne Fields.

 History

-Robert Baden-Powell made himself Chief Scout of his own Scouting organisation, The Boy Scouts Association.
+Following the rapid development of the Scout Movement, Robert Baden-Powell formed The Boy Scouts Association and became its Chief Scout and chairman for life.
 Following his death, the association appointed its Chief Scouts of the British Empire, then of the British Commonwealth and Empire, then of the Commonwealth and, since 1972, of the United Kingdom and Overseas Territories.